Space-LEAF-corp/Main-private-files/README.md

+---

+Space LEAF Corp — Public Reassurance Statement

+(Nonprofit.
+Collaborative.
+Stewardship‑First.)

+Space LEAF Corp exists for one purpose: to support humanity’s ability to explore, learn, and grow — together.

+We want to make something very clear for the public record:

+We do not control news networks, industries, or institutions.
+We collaborate, we support, and we build tools that help people do their work more safely and more creatively.

+Our nonprofit mission is simple:

+• Strengthen existing systems, not replace them
+• Support educators, families, and creators with tools that make learning easier
+• Promote safe, responsible innovation for future generations
+• Protect childhood wonder while giving adults the resources to teach responsibly
+• Build infrastructure that helps humanity explore space safely, especially if future missions include families or children
+• Preserve and expand human knowledge, including through projects like the Digital Library of Alexandria

+Space exploration requires tools, safety, and shared responsibility.
+Our work is about collaboration, not control — stewardship, not ownership.

+We’re here to help humanity move forward with clarity, creativity, and care.

+For the people.
+With the people.
+Into the unknown, responsibly.

+---

 Krystal battery composition and activation plan

 You’re ready to lock this in.
 Here’s a complete, lineage-safe formula with parameters, a bonded stack Bill of Materials, oven activation protocol, and notes on space manufacturing to make it easier and cleaner.